-- Is disabled and has specific additional needs - Has special educational needs (whether they have statutory Education, Health and Care Plan or do not) - Has a mental health need - Is a young carer - Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups and countylines - Is frequently missing/goes missing from care or from home - Is at risk of modern slavery, trafficking or exploitation - Is at risk of being radicalised or exploited - Has a family member in prison, or is affected by parental offending - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - Is misusing drugs or alcohol themselves - Has returned home to their family from care - Is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - Is a 'privately fostered child' - Is persistently absent from education, including persistent absences for part of the school day
+- Is disabled or has certain health needs and has specific additional needs - Has special educational needs (whether they have statutory Education, Health and Care Plan or do not) - Has a mental health need - Is a young carer - Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups and countylines - Is frequently missing/goes missing from care or from home - Is at risk of modern slavery, trafficking, sexual or criminal exploitation - Is at risk of being radicalised or exploited - Has a family member in prison, or is affected by parental offending - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - Is misusing alcohol and other drugs themselves - Has returned home to their family from care - Is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - Is a 'privately fostered child' or - Is persistently absent from education, including persistent absences for part of the school day

 If there are concerns about a child's welfare that do not meet the thresholds of child abuse the school will consider whether the Early Help approach should be considered.
-Staff are aware that early identification of concerns and the use of Early Help to develop a multi-agency plan for the child can reduce the risk of subsequent abuse.
+September 2023 Page | 7 Staff are aware that early identification of concerns and the use of Early Help to develop a multi-agency plan for the child can reduce the risk of subsequent abuse.